 The Moto X was first released back in 2013 as the first flagship smartphone from the Google-owned Motorola Mobility.
-It’s true that despite being one of the best phones at reasonable price and gathering a lot of buzz, the Moto X failed to convert its X factor into sales.
+It’s true that despite being one of the best phones at a reasonable price and gathering a lot of buzz, the Moto X failed to convert its X-factor into sales.
 The device is unique in many ways.
-The Moto-maker feature allows you to build your own customized Moto X with personalized colors, trims, back panels with background of your choice and even customized engraved text.
+The Moto-maker feature allows you to build your own customized Moto X with personalized colors, trims, back panels with a background of your choice and even customized engraved text.

 Motorola has now launched the 2nd edition of its flagship called the Moto X 2014.
 The phones comes in different variants with 3G and 4G support and in locked and unlocked bootloader versions.
 The international and carrier-branded models like T-Mobile (XT1095) of the Moto X have unlockable bootloader and are free from SIM restrictions.
 They are also called the MotoX 2014 Pure Edition.
 On the other hand the AT&T (XT1097) and Verizon (XT1096) variants of the phone have SIM-lock and locked bootloader both.

 The Moto X is an amazing smartphone as it comes out of the box but, like all Android devices, you cannot get the most out of it unless you gain root privilege and try root apps, Xposed framework modules and custom mods.
 If you own the Pure Edition (SIM and bootloader unlocked model) of the Moto X and are looking for a method to root your device, you got a reason to smile now.
 Yes, renowned developer jcase from XDA has devised a way to acquire root on the new Moto X 2014.
 Months ago, we did a rooting tutorial for the Moto G using the Superboot method.
 Jcase’s root method is similar exploit but it’s easier and only for the Moto X 2014.